 Cr Burnett brings an inclusive style of leadership to Council, making sure the thoughts and views of his fellow Councillors, Council officers, business and industry leaders, community groups and organisations, and members of the community are all heard and taken into consideration.

-Cr Burnett also represents Central Queensland on the Local Government Association of Queensland Policy Executive and is an alternate Board member of the Australian Local Government Association.
+Cr Burnett represents Central Queensland on the Local Government Association of Queensland Policy Executive and is a Director on the Australian Local Government Association Board.

 Cr Chris Trevor

 Councillor Chris Trevor (CT) has lived in the Gladstone Region for over 50 years.

 He was educated at Central State School and later Rockhampton Grammar School before completing his secondary education at Gladstone State High School.